superstar54/aiidalab-qe-eos/README.md

 ## Installation

-In order to load this plugin into QeApp, you need switch `use_plugin` branch for your `aiidalab-qe`.
+In order to load this plugin into QeApp, you need to switch to the `use_plugin` branch for your `aiidalab-qe`.

-Then, install this pakcage by:
+Then, install this plugin by:

 ```shell
 pip install -e .